tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

-DCX RP    00RP1011          -       Decrement register pair LHLD a    00101010 lb hb    -       Load H:L from memory ORA S     10110SSS          ZSPCA   OR  register with A ORI #     11110110          ZSPCA   OR  immediate with A ANA S     10100SSS          ZSCPA   AND register with A CMP S     10111SSS          ZSPCA   Compare register with A
+DCX RP    00RP1011          -       Decrement register pair LHLD a    00101010 lb hb    -       Load H:L from memory ORI #     11110110          ZSPCA   OR  immediate with A ANA S     10100SSS          ZSCPA   AND register with A CMP S     10111SSS          ZSPCA   Compare register with A